Explore how to enhance your marketing strategies using ads to increase donations, scale volunteer programs, acquire volunteers and more.

 To run an effective experiment, you should first choose a hypothesis - or question - you want your experiment to answer.
 For example, you might hypothesize that a custom audience strategy will outperform an interest-based audience strategy for your nonprofit.
 An A/B test lets you quickly compare both strategies to see which one performs best.

-A Brand Lift test can help you understand the impact of your Facebook ad on intent to take an action.
+A Brand Lift test can help you understand the impact of your ad on intent to take an action.
 You can measure the effect of ads on perceptions by measuring the difference between a randomized test (people who saw your ad) and a control group (people who didn’t see your ad).
+To learn more about available options, minimums to run this study and best practices, see our Brand Lift checklist.

 Conversion Lift helps you understand how effective your ad is at driving incremental conversions such as donations or volunteer sign-ups.
 The test measures the difference in conversions between a randomized test group (people who saw your ad) and a control group (people who didn’t see your ad).
 Conversion Lift works best when combined with a Conversions API.